 Figure~\ref{fig_strategies} presents the performance comparison of the six query strategies used to detect ATD.
-The x-axis denotes the training size, while the y-axis shows the corresponding F1-score.
-For clarity and conciseness, we focus on reporting F1-scores in the main text, while the complete results, including precision and recall, are available in the replication package.
+The x-axis denotes the training size, while the y-axis shows the corresponding F1 score.
+For clarity and conciseness, we focus on reporting F1 scores in the main text, while the complete results, including precision and recall, are available in the replication package.

-Prediction Entropy achieved its peak performance in iteration 14 with 1,500 (45\% of the dataset), reaching an F1-score of 0.70.
-In contrast, the Breaking Ties strategy exhibits a more consistent upward trend, achieving the highest overall F1-score of 0.72 in iteration 16 with 1,700 training instances (51\% of the dataset).
-Meanwhile, Contrastive Active Learning continued to improve steadily and achieved its best performance in iteration 25, with 2,600 labeled instances (78\%), resulting in an F1-score of 0.71.
-Finally, Embedding K-Means achieved its top F1-score of 0.70 at iteration 22, requiring 2,300 labeled samples (69\%).
+Prediction Entropy achieved its peak performance in iteration 14, with 1,500 samples (45\% of the dataset), achieving an F1 score of 0.70.
+In contrast, the Breaking Ties strategy exhibits a more consistent upward trend, achieving the highest overall F1 score of 0.72 in iteration 16 with 1,700 training instances (51\% of the dataset).
+Meanwhile, Contrastive Active Learning continued to improve steadily and achieved its best performance in iteration 25, with 2,600 labeled instances (78\%), resulting in an F1 score of 0.71.
+Finally, Embedding K-Means achieved its highest F1 score of 0.70 at iteration 22, requiring 2,300 labeled samples (69\%).
 This shows that it performs competitively but requires a higher annotation budget than Prediction Entropy and Breaking Ties to achieve similar results.

-The Random strategy showed moderate improvement across iterations, peaking at an F1-score of 0.68 in iteration 24 with 2,500 labeled instances (75\%), but never surpassing the best-performing uncertainty-based or diversity-based methods.
-Least Confidence, another uncertainty-based strategy, achieved a peak F1-score of 0.69 in iteration 15, using 1,600 training samples (48\%), outperforming Random but not as effectively as Breaking Ties or Prediction Entropy.
+The Random strategy showed moderate improvement across iterations, peaking at an F1 score of 0.68 in iteration 24 with 2,500 labeled instances (75\%), but never surpassing the best-performing uncertainty-based or diversity-based methods.
+Least Confidence, another uncertainty-based strategy, achieved a peak F1 score of 0.69 in iteration 15, using 1,600 training samples (48\%), outperforming Random but not as effectively as Breaking Ties or Prediction Entropy.

-These results show that Breaking Ties is the most effective strategy in terms of early performance, particularly with a relatively small labeled dataset, whereas Contrastive Active Learning demonstrates better scalability with increased training data.
+These results show that Breaking Ties is the most effective strategy for early performance, particularly with a relatively small labeled dataset, whereas Contrastive Active Learning demonstrates better scalability as training data increases.
 Overall, active learning strategies significantly improved the model's performance in identifying ATD by selecting informative samples during the labeling process.